-The NWO Spinoza Prize is the highest academic award in the Netherlands.
-It is bestowed annually on three to four researchers who, in international terms, have reached the very top.
+The NWO Spinoza Prize is one of the highest academic awards in the Netherlands.
+It is bestowed annually on in total four researchers who, in international terms, have reached the very top.

 Amina Helmi - Star of the Milky Way